We may earn money or products from the companies mentioned in this post.

 Ski School in Steamboat

-Steamboat is known as Ski Town USA because it has produced more Olympic athletes than any other place in America… So guess where I want my kid to learn how to ski? 🙂
+Steamboat is known as Ski Town USA because it has produced more Olympic athletes than any other place in America… So guess where I will teach my kid how to ski? 🙂

 Not that I expect my daughter to become an Olympian, but I do want her to be able to ski well.
 Skiing can be a dangerous sport, especially if you aren’t very good, and I don’t want her to get injured.
 Also, skiing is a big part of our lives.
 We go skiing about three times a year, 20 days total, and we want our daughter to eventually be able to ski the same terrain that we ski.